 Then I trimmed the branches back very severely before leaving on a four-week trip.
 I had someone water the plants for me twice a week while I was gone.

-Would the plants survive my one-month absense?
+Would the plants survive my one-month absence?

 I was prepared for the worst.